eloquence/markdown-it-html5-media/README.md

 ## Custom messages

 You can customize the fallback text.
-This text will only be shown to users whose browser does not support HTML5 video or audio at all. %s is used as a substitution marker for the filename or the description..
+This text will only be shown to users whose browser does not support HTML5 video or audio at all. %s is used as a substitution marker for the filename or the description.

 ````javascript
 // Init as above